VH-Lab/NDI-matlab/docs/reference/+ndi/probe.m.md

   When the document is created, it is automatically added to the session.

-Help for ndi.probe/newdocument is inherited from superclass NDI.ELEMENT
+Help for ndi.probe/newdocument is inherited from superclass ndi.element
 ```

 ---